Missouri United Methodist Church is affiliated with the global United Methodist Church

 One writer referred to Missouri Methodist Church as the "Cathedral on Ninth Street."
 Missouri United Methodist Church was placed on the National Register of Historic Places on September 4, 1980.

-Missouri UMC exits to connect all people to Jesus Christ.
+Missouri UMC exists to connect all people to Jesus Christ.
 We do this by welcoming enthusiastically, growing deeply and serving courageously.

 For over a decade, the people of Missouri United Methodist Church had a vision to make more room for ministry to flow in and out of its historic location—the original vision for reaching younger generations that moved our congregation to sacrifice and build our historic building in the midst of the Depression era would give us faith and hope that a new addition could be added to make even more room for adult, youth, music and campus ministries.
 In 2005, the Christian Life Center and Connector were constructed.
 This project joined the historic sanctuary with our new education building, providing inviting entrances and a connecting place for members and guests.
 Upon its completion, the CLC was already accommodating ministries that all the planning, preparing and visioning couldn’t even anticipate.
 God was already blessing our faithfulness with more fruits than we could imagine.
 We treasure our historic past and look forward to more exciting experiences in the Connector and Christian Life Center.
 We, past and present, built this house, and to the glory of God it has become our home and shelter to those in need.